 Gilbert + Tobin has had outstanding success since those early days.
 We are now recognised as a leading transaction, regulatory and disputes law firm.
 We handle some of the most complex transactions in Australia, advising acquirers, targets and financiers.
 We are trusted by clients on sensitive regulatory investigations and approvals, litigation and Royal Commissions.

 Gilbert + Tobin provides legal services to corporations, governments, non-profits and other organisations on their most challenging issues.
-Our practice groups during the year were organised as Disputes & Investigations; Corporate Advisory; Consumer, Competition and Market Regulation; Banking & Finance; Technology & Digital; Energy & Infrastructure; Intellectual Property; and Real Estate.
+Our practice groups during the year were organised as Disputes and Investigations; Corporate Advisory; Consumer, Competition and Market Regulation; Banking and Finance; Technology and Digital; Energy and Infrastructure; Intellectual Property; and Real Estate.
 In addition to legal services, we also provide consulting services to clients on inhouse legal operations and technology, through our G+T Innovate team.

 3.2 Our operations

-Gilbert + Tobin is an unincorporated partnership of 108 partners and provides legal services.
-We operate in Australia only, through three offices located in Sydney, Melbourne, and Perth.
+Gilbert + Tobin is an unincorporated partnership of 112 partners and provides legal services.
+We operate in Australia only, through three offices located in Sydney, Melbourne and Perth.
 We do not have any international locations; however, we regularly advise international clients and work closely with leading overseas law firms to support our clients.

 D.T Gilbert & S Nickless & W.R Spain trading as Gilbert + Tobin (Gilbert + Tobin partnership) employs all the firm’s admitted legal practitioner staff.

 G&T Service Company provides operational services to support the partnership and employs most of the firm’s operational staff.
-G&T Service Company delivers its services, in part, through an outsourced arrangement with Elevate Services Limited, who provides services from a dedicated service centre based in India.
+G&T Service Company delivers its services, in part, through an outsourced arrangement with Elevate Services Limited, who provides services from a dedicated service centre based in India .
+The size of the team in India engaged through the G&T Service Company has been reduced during the year.

 Table 2 Number of staff employed by each Gilbert + Tobin entity